rutuja1302/BasicProjects/README.md

 13. The Age Calculator - This program will determine the age or interval between two dates.
 The calculated age will be displayed in years, months and days.
 14. Fortune Cookie teller - This program will simply tell user's fortune for the day.
 These fortunes will be stored in an array of Strings, use random class to generate a random number.
 15. Unit Converter(temp, length, mass, angle)- Converts various units between one another.
 The user enters the type of unit being entered, the type of unit they want to convert to & then the value.
 The program will then make the conversion.
+16. Change Return Program - The user enters a cost & then the amount of money given.
+The program will figure out the change and the number of cash or coins needed for change.